 The choice of units offered to students on our programmes is very broad, but they also require depth in particular subject areas.
-This is achieved using the notion of Themes. .
+This is achieved using the notion of Themes.
 A theme is a group of related second and third year course units which form a coherent whole; usually one second year and two third year units.
-All Computer Science with Business Management students are required to complete at least one Computer Science theme.
+All single honours students are required to complete at least two themes; those on the Computer Science programme can choose any pair of themes, but those on specialist programmes must complete at least two themes associated with their specialism.
+It is the choice of these themes that characterises the specialist programmes.
 The Programme Structure section below indicates the Themes for this group of programmes and the tables in that section show the Theme for each course unit.